-2008, the Court signed an order granting that request.
-On April 2, 2009, the parties lodged with the Court a motion for preliminary approval of a proposed settlement between all parties, including Sify and its former officers and directors.
+On April 2, 2009, the parties lodged with the Court a motion for preliminary approval of a proposed settlement between all parties, including the Company and its former officers and directors.
 The proposed settlement provides the plaintiffs with \$586 million in recoveries from all defendants.
 Under the proposed settlement, the Issuer Defendants collectively would be responsible for \$100 million, which would be paid by the Issuers' insurers, on behalf of the Issuer Defendants and their officers and directors.

 Accordingly, any direct financial impact of the proposed settlement is expected to be borne by the Sify's insurers.
 On June 12, 2009, the Federal District Court granted preliminary approval of the proposed settlement.
 On October 6, 2009, the District Court issued an order granting final approval of the settlement.
-Subsequent to the final approval of Settlement agreement by the District court, there are several notices of appeal filed.
+Subsequent to the final approval of Settlement agreement by the District court, there were several notices of appeal filed.
 Most were filed by the same parties that objected to the settlement in front of the District Court.
+These appeals were consolidated into a single appeal and briefing schedule was held.
+On January 9, 2012, the class counsel and issuer defendant's counsel entered into a Settlement Agreement, which agreement includes an agreement to dismiss the above appeal.
+Thus the above appeal has been dismissed with prejudice confirming the Settlement agreement entered before the District Court.

-These will likely be consolidated into a single appeal and briefing schedule will be provided shortly.
-Any direct financial impact of the preliminary approved settlement is expected to be borne by the Sify's insurers.
-Sify believes, the maximum exposure under this settlement is approximately USD 338,983, an amount which it believes is fully recoverable from the it's insurers.
+The Company believes, the maximum exposure under this settlement is approximately USD 338,983, an amount which its insurer will pay as per the Settlement Agreement on behalf of the Company.

-b) Proceedings before Department of Telecommunications

-(i) License fees

-- On October 12, 2009 (as later clarified by the DoT), the Department of Telecommunications ('DOT') raised a demand on the Company for INR 14 million after correcting the arithmetical error in the Assessment letter. - On February 26, 2010 DOT raised a demand on Sify Communications (erstwhile subsidiary merged with this Company) for INR 26 million.
+- (b) Proceedings before the Department of Telecommunications - (i) License fees - On October 12, 2009 (as later clarified by the DoT), the Department of Telecommunications ('DOT') raised a demand on Sify Technologies for Rs.14 million after correcting the arithmetical error in the Assessment letter. - On February 26, 2010 DoT raised a demand on Sify Communications (erstwhile subsidiary merged with Sify Technologies Limited) for Rs.26 million.

-The above demands were made by the DoT on the premise that all amounts of income (whether direct or indirect) including certain items like other income, interest on deposits, gain on foreign exchange fluctuation, profit on sale of assets & provision written back, that have not got anything to do with telecom operations of the Company or arise in connection with the Telecom business of the Company, are to be considered as income for the purpose of calculation of the license fee.
+The above demands were made by the DoT on the premise that all amounts of income (whether direct or indirect) including items such as other income, interest on deposits, gain on foreign exchange fluctuation, profit on sale of assets & provision written back, that are in anyway related to telecom operations of the Company or arise in connection with the Telecom business of the Company, are to be considered as income for the purpose of calculation of the license fee.
+The Company replied suitably on the above demand notice.